-B. MANAGED AVAILABLE GROUNDWATER
+B. MODELED AVAILABLE GROUNDWATER

-Scope: The managed available groundwater is the amount of groundwater available for permitting purposes in each of the major and minor aquifers within Angelina and Nacogdoches Counties.
-The desired future conditions are the conditions we would want the aquifers to be by the year 2060.
+Scope: The modeled available groundwater is the amount of groundwater available for permitting purposes in each of the major and minor aquifers within Angelina and Nacogdoches Counties.

-Methodology: The Managed Available Groundwater (MAG) will be determined by the TWDB after the Desired Future Conditions (DFC) have been approved for the Groundwater Management Area 11 (GMA-11) by the Texas Water Development Board.
-These are to be completed by September 1, 2010.
-The Pineywoods Groundwater Conservation District is participating with the other groundwater districts in GMA-11 in determining the DFC.
+Methodology: The Modeled Available Groundwater (MAG) was determined by the TWDB after the Desired Future Conditions (DFC) were approved for the Groundwater Management Area 11 (GMA-11) by the Texas Water Development Board.
+The MAG was determined with groundwater availability model (GAM) run 10-016